lateplate/lateplate.github.io/_posts/2016-05-07-admire-someone-write-them-an-email.md

 ---
 layout: post
 title: Admire someone?
 Write them an email, you might be surprised
+subtitle: How a simple email to Mike Monteiro led to a handshake and a hello.
 ---

-*How a simple email to Mike Monteiro led to a handshake and a hello.*

 A couple years ago I attended a conference in Austin.
 There were a lot of great speakers, but the one I really wanted to see was Mike Monteiro.
 I’ve admired Mike’s work from afar for many years because it’s so honest and direct.